scaleway/netbox-netprod-importer/docs/quickstart.rst

 Example
 ~~~~~~~

-2 switches are wanted to be imported:
+3 switches are wanted to be imported:

   - `switch-1.foo.tld`, which is a Cisco Nexus.
 The IP to target will be
     deduced by resolving the fqdn/hostname.
   - `switch-2.bar.tld`, which is a Juniper. `switch-2.bar.tld` does not
     resolve, so an IPv4 will be specified as target.
+  - `switch-3.foo.tld`, which is a Cisco Nexus.
+The IP to target will be
+    deduced by resolving the fqdn/hostname.
+And also determine the
+    interconnect via cdp.
+The cdp protocol works so far only with nxos
+    and nxos_ssh

 To declare 2 switches, define a yaml named `devices.yaml`::